 Adding the Y-axis label makes it clear we are looking at costs in US dollars.
-While labeling axes can sometimes be left off, best practice is to include it first and then remove it based on feedback from the audience.
+While labeling axes can occasionally be left off, best practice is to include it first and then remove it based on feedback from the audience.

 Provide a Key

-Anytime color is used to delineate groups or represent a range of values, a key is necessary for determining what the colors represent.
+Anytime color is used to delineate groups or represent a range of values, a key or legend is necessary for determining what the colors represent.
 It is impossible to determine which bar belongs to which department without the key.

-The lack of a color key is also very confusing when used to encode a quantitative range.
-As we can see in the chart below, we can infer that some states are different than others in terms of number of users.
+The lack of a color key is also very confusing when color is used to encode a quantitative range.
+As we can see in the chart below, we can infer that some states are different than others in terms of the number of users.
 And we can also assume darker tones mean more than lighter tones but we do not know how much more.

-Once we add a key, the range of values becomes clear and the map is more useful for decision making..
+Once we add a key, the range of values becomes clear and the map is more useful for decision making.

-- Can this dashboard be shared externally (typically not)
+- Can this dashboard be shared externally? (typically not)

-- What level of access do people need to view the dashboard (typically they need more than you think)
+- What level of access do people need to view the dashboard? (typically they need more than you think)